ohbm-dic/ohbm-dic.github.io/content/kidsreview/2024/korean/korean.md

 ### Session information

 This session will happen live during the 2024 OHBM Annual Meeting in Seoul, Korea.
-Register here for the meeting: https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4229

 **Wednesday, June 26, 2024: 12:00 PM - 1:00 PM**
 **COEX**